PayDevs/awesome-oss-monetization/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 # Awesome OSS Monetization
-A curated list of awesome monetization approaches for open source software (currently probably with a slight bias towards open source libraries (like react.js, core-js, etc.) rather than open source programs (like OpenOffice, MariaDB, etc.)).
+A curated list of awesome monetization approaches for open source software.
+Currently, probably with a slight bias towards open source libraries (like react.js, core-js, etc.) rather than open source programs (like OpenOffice, MariaDB, etc.).
+Furthermore, the monetization approaches are meant for maintainers of the OSS - not external third-parties trying to make money with an OSS (e.g., by getting hired as an Consultant for an OSS).

 __Table of Contents__
 - [Awesome OSS Monetization](#awesome-oss-monetization)